-Normally, I just season the fish and pan fry it in a skillet.
+Normally, I just season the fish with salt and pepper and pan-fry it in a skillet.
 Today, I mixed up a marinade to add a little different flavor profile.
-This honey sesame glazed salmon is a nice change and it fried up beautifully.
+This pan-fried honey sesame glazed salmon is a nice change of pace and it fried up beautifully.

 Give this a try next time you cook up some healthy, tasty salmon.

 Pan-Fried Honey Sesame Glazed Salmon

 - 2 tbsp sesame oil